The information in this article applies to:

-Several already existing shower and bathtub combinations, as well as enclosures, can be located in the Library Browser under Fixtures.
-Alternatively, walls can be opened up to specification and changed to Glass Shower walls to create a completely custom enclosure.
+Several already existing shower and bathtub combinations, as well as enclosures, can be located in the Library Browser.
+Alternatively, custom glass showers can also be created using the Glass Wall tools or by changing walls to use the Glass Shower wall type.

-Open the plan in which you'd like to create a custom glass shower and zoom into the bathroom.
+Open a plan that you'd like to create a custom glass shower within and focus in on the bathroom.

 You can also make copies of materials and change their transparency or texture to create new glass materials, or import materials from an outside source.

-*Home Designer Architectural and Home Designer Pro users only.
+*Applies to Home Designer Architectural and Home Designer Pro only.

 For more information on half, or partial height walls, please see the Related Articles section below.